 - What will this paragraph prove or discuss?

-2. Explain your topic further by adding evidence (statistics, expert opinion, research studies, or facts) and elaboration.
+2. Support your topic sentence by adding relevant evidence (statistics, expert opinion, research studies, or facts).

-To help you elaborate, try answering questions like these:
+To help you support your claims and argument, try answering questions like these:

 - What research has been done?